Career Growth Coaching

-When psychologist Daniel Goleman popularized the concept of emotional intelligence, organizations started to consider the impact attitude has on our potential for success.
-(Emotional intelligence is defined as the ability to identify and manage your own emotions and the emotions of others employers.)
-Many studies have since validated the links between emotional intelligence, job performance and leadership acumen.
-Phew!
+- When psychologist Daniel Goleman popularized the concept of emotional intelligence, organizations started to consider the impact emotions and attitude has on our potential for success.
+Emotional intelligence is defined as the ability to identify and manage your own emotions and navigate the emotions of others.
+Many studies have since validated the links between emotional intelligence, job performance, and leadership acumen.

-The E.L.I. captures a subjective snapshot of your perceptions, attitudes and behaviors at a “resting state” and when under stress.
-By understanding your attitudes, perceptions and behavior patterns, you can assess your options and adapt your responses to drive the result you want.
+- The E.L.I. assessment captures a subjective snapshot of your perceptions, attitudes, and behaviors at a “resting state” and when under stress.
+By understanding your attitudes, perceptions, and behavior patterns, you can assess your options and adapt your responses to drive the result you want.

-Group assessments and 360 reviews are particularly useful in reducing toxic behavior in the workplace and enhancing social cohesion among team.
+- The E.L.I. tool is suitable for individuals, groups, and teams — as well as for 360-feedback.
+Group assessments and 360 reviews are beneficial in reducing toxic behavior in the workplace and enhancing social cohesion among teams.